Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Brassicaceae >>> Caulanthus lasiophyllus

 This image was produced by scanning from live specimen found near Saddle Mountain, Maricopa County, Arizona, USA, March 1st, 2008.

-FRUIT: Long, slender two-celled capsules deflex downward as they mature.
+FRUIT: Long, slender two-celled capsules flex downward as they mature.

-SPRING ANNUAL: In years with good winter/spring rains.
-Sometimes as tall as a meter with usu. one or a few stems.
+SPRING ANNUAL: Present in years with good winter to spring rains.
+Sometimes as tall as a meter with usually one or a few slender stems.

-LEAVES: Elyptic leaves are sharply lobed tend to be larger at base of plant.
+LEAVES: Elyptic leaves are sharply lobed and tend to be larger at base of plant.

 STEMS: Entirely herbaceous and ephemeral.

 RANGE: Common across the Sonoran Desert on rocky slopes, in washes and on flats depending on rainfall.
 Superficially this mustard looks like our two introduced weedy species (London Rocket (Sisymbrium irio) and Sahara Mustard (Brassica tournefortii)).
-Neither of these have white flowers nor the deflexed pods.
+Niether of these plants have mostly white flowers nor the deflexed pods.

-This is a highly variable lineage of mustards and has recieved many names for the various forms that appear across the western United States and in various habitats.
-Variable characteristics include degree of pubescence, flower size and overall structure.
+This is a highly variable lineage of mustards and has received many names for the various forms that appear across the western United States and in various habitats.
+Variable characteristics include degree of pubescence, flower size and overall stature.
 Another name that has been applied to this plant is Thelypodium lasiophyllum.

 Brassicaceae -- Mustard Family